FryingDutch/DoubleDutch/README.md

 ```

 ## Installation and set-up
 DoubleDutch needs a .crt file named "certificate.crt" and a .key file named "privateKey.key", in order to run.
+You will have to place these files in the SSL directory.

+The program also uses authentication trough API Key verification.
+To set the API key, you just edit the config.txt file.

 DoubleDutch runs inside a Docker container.
 To build using the provided _.Dockerfile_:
 ```bash
 docker build . -t server